TV9 Mongolia

-TV9 Mongolia, or TV9, 2003 founded is a television broadcasting station in Mongolia.
+TV9 Mongolia, or TV9, 2003 founded is a digital television broadcasting station in Mongolia.

 It is the largest private TV station in Mongolia behind the state-owned Mongolian National Broadcaster.
 TV9 became the first channel in Mongolia to broadcast 24 hours a day.
-It has contracted correspondents in all 21 aimags.
+It has contracted correspondents in all 21 aimags. and it broadcasts on2 channels.

 Radio

 TV-9 operates a radio station on FM 103.6.
 It broadcasts special musical programs, news programs, sport programs, shows and events, and training and scientific individual programs.

 Public relations

 TV9 is a member of The Asia-Pacific Broadcasting Union (ABU), and also works with some international television stations such as Beijing TV, Hasag TV, Reuters, Russia 1, NTV, and Hulunbeir TV in Inner Mongolia.

 TV9 has a relationship with USAID, with a goal to support countryside life and their small businesses.